[Updated on Dec. 25, 2017 with the new rate for 2018.]

 22 states either don’t have a state income tax, don’t offer a tax benefit for 529 plan contributions, or offer a tax benefit whether you use an in-state or out-of-state 529 plan.
 If you live in these 22 states, you are completely free to use a 529 plan from any state: Alaska, Arizona, California, Delaware, Florida, Hawaii, Kansas, Kentucky, Maine, Massachusetts, Minnesota, Missouri, Nevada, New Hampshire, New Jersey, North Carolina, Pennsylvania, South Dakota, Tennessee, Texas, Washington, and Wyoming.

 If you get a state income tax benefit for your in-state 529 plan contribution, the benefit usually has an upper limit on your contribution.
 If you are contributing more than that limit, the additional money can still go to a 529 plan from any other state.

 These guaranteed principal options are good alternatives to bond mutual funds in 529 plans because they offer a competitive yield without interest rate risk.
-If you currently have bond funds in an IRA and stock funds in a 529 plan, it could make sense to do a swap: sell bond funds in the IRA to buy stock funds; sell stock funds in the 529 plan and put the money in the stable value fund or FDIC-insured savings account.
+If you currently have bond funds in an IRA and stock funds in a 529 plan, it could make sense to do a swap: sell bond funds in the IRA to buy stock funds; sell stock funds in the 529 plan and put the money in the stable value fund.

 [Photo Credit: Flickr user pennstatelive]